apache/spark/docs/running-on-yarn.md

   <td>(none)</td>
   <td>
   Principal to be used to login to KDC, while running on secure HDFS.
-(Works also with the "local" master) This can be set through <code>--principal</code> command line option.
+(Works also with the "local" master)
   </td>
 </tr>
 <tr>